mohsenil85/colorfinder/README.md

 Also, I explicitly
 opted in to java 8's parallel stream processing.

-Fibers were very interesting to use, the whole idea is any remotly expensive blocking operation should be forked off into its own fiber.
-The intention is to convert any _thread blocking_ operations in to _fiber blocking_ operations, which frees up the (user space) scheduler to do more.
+Fibers were very interesting to use, the whole idea is that any remotly expensive blocking operation should be forked off into its own fiber.
+The intention is to convert any _thread blocking_ operations into _fiber blocking_ operations, which frees up the (user space) scheduler.
-In fact, there's even a a function in quasar to convert an async operation back into a fiber blocking operation.
+In fact, there's even a function in quasar to convert an async operation back into a fiber blocking operation.
 Overall, the experience with fibers was very positive, and I'm excited for userspace threads to come to the jvm.